 - I spend all of my time in one building.
-Lol it’s sad but true.
+Lol, it’s sad but true.
 My bus drops me off and picks me up right in front of it.
 Fun fact: I only know my building and the library (which is right beside it) on campus.
-All of my classes are in the same building (which is a blessing because that’s less walking) but I also don’t get to participate or ever know about things occurring on the main part of campus.
+All of my classes are in the same building (which is a blessing because that’s less walking) but I also don’t get to participate or even know about things occurring on the main part of campus.
 I mean at this point, can I really even call myself a student there?

 - I actually enjoy what I’m learning.
 I touched on this a little before but honestly, I can’t stress it enough.
 There are no general education classes in grad school so all of your courses are specific to your discipline, which I personally enjoy.
-No more art history or literature classes. (no shade though)
+No more art history or literature classes.
+No shade though.

 - Group projects, discussion boards, and readings oh my!
 This is all my life has consisted of.
 What is a paper?
 Maybe this is just specific to my program but I don’t get assigned papers.
 There’s a lot of group discussions and group projects.